 By Tim Lambert Early Guatemala In 1523 Pedro de Alvarado was sent with a force of Spaniards to Guatemala.
 The Spaniards had a great technological advantage over the indigenous people and by 1540 they ruled the whole area.
 The Spaniards then became the ruling class.
 Meanwhile, the indigenous people were converted to Christianity (although they… Continue reading A History of Guatemala

-A Brief Biography of John Keats
+A Biography of John Keats

 By Tim Lambert His Early Life John Keats was one of England’s greatest poets.
 He was born in London on 31 October 1795.
 His father Thomas Keats was an innkeeper.
 His mother was called Frances.
 The couple had 5 children.
 In 1803 John Keats went to Clarke’s School in Enfield.
-However, in 1804 tragedy struck… Continue reading A Brief Biography of John Keats
+However, in 1804 tragedy struck… Continue reading A Biography of John Keats

-A Brief Biography of William Blake
+A Biography of William Blake

 By Tim Lambert His Early Life William Blake was a famous poet, painter, and engraver of the late 18th century and early 19th century.
 Blake was a radical, anti-authority figure.
 William Blake was born at 28 Broad Street in Soho, London on 28 November 1757.
 His father James Blake was a hosier.
-He and his… Continue reading A Brief Biography of William Blake
+He and his… Continue reading A Biography of William Blake

 A Brief History of Jamaica